MacKuba

 Categories: Social Comments: 1 comment

-For the past 10 months, I’ve been a pretty active user of Bluesky.
+For the past year and a half, I’ve been a pretty active user of Bluesky.
 I enjoy it a lot, and I’ve managed to learn a lot about how it works, what works well and what doesn’t, and also what’s likely coming next.

-I’ve decided to write down some of the tips & tricks that I often give to friends when I send them an invite code, or the advice and answers that I sometimes give to people that I find in some feed asking about things.
+I’ve decided to write down some of the tips & tricks that I often give to friends when I invite them there, or the advice and answers that I sometimes give to people that I find in some feed asking about things.

 This of course got much longer than I planned 😅 so if only have a moment, here’s a TLDR: